apurvs14/Cab-Booking-Application/README.md

 # Cab Booking Application ER diagram
 ![cab_booking_3](https://user-images.githubusercontent.com/68966858/185020617-92914a9c-b5e2-4b3b-aa36-dc6a26454cba.jpeg)

-.
-After running this program in spring boot we have to hit this url to see all the API's in swagger http://localhost:8888/swagger-ui.html#/
 # Functions of Admin, Customer, Driver
 ## Through admin we can :
 1. Can Log in/Log out of the system.<br>